 Aboard the USS Denver, several of us looked at one another in stunned silence.
 The longest war of the 20th Century was finally over.
-Our emotions ran the gamut: relief, guilt, anger, disgust, joy, sadness—depending on who you were and from what country you were.
+Our emotions ran the gamut: relief, guilt, anger, disgust, joy, sadness—depending on who you were, what your politics were, and from what country you were.

 “So this is what the light at the end of the tunnel looks like,” I said to no one.

-I then went below decks to write my final story of America’s war in Vietnam.
+I then went below deck to write my final story of America’s war in Vietnam.
 Only it wasn’t.

 I am still writing the final story 48 years later.
 You just read it.